Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

     ```

 <a name="option"></a>
-## Setting Options and Controlling Recording
+## Set options and control recording

-To set the STT options and control recording:
+To set the STT options and control recording, follow these steps:

 -   Set the silence detection.

     After STT starts recognizing sound, some STT engines can detect silence when the sound input from the user ends.
-If the silence detection is enabled, the STT library stops recognition automatically and sends the result.
+If silence detection is enabled, the STT library stops recognition automatically and sends the result.
 Otherwise, you can manually stop the recognition process using the `Stop()` method of the [Tizen.Uix.Stt.SttClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Stt.SttClient.html) class.

     To set the silence detection state, use the `SetSilenceDetection()` method, using values of the [Tizen.Uix.Stt.SilenceDetection](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Stt.SilenceDetection.html) enumeration as a parameter.
 If you set the silence detection as `SilenceDetection.Auto`, STT works according to the global STT setting.
-This option must be set when STT is in the `Ready` state.
+This option must be set when STT is in the `Ready` state:

     ```csharp
     void SetSilenceDetection(SilenceDetection type)